mbadolato/iTerm2-Color-Schemes/README.md

 Have a great theme?
 Send it to me via a Pull Request!

+#### Theme naming

+Name source files exactly as the theme should be displayed.
+Use the human-readable name — no slugification, no replacing spaces with underscores.

+- iTerm2: `schemes/Your Theme Name.itermcolors`
+- YAML: `yaml/Your Theme Name.yml` (see [yaml/README.md](/yaml/README.md))

+Quote names with spaces in shell commands: `python3 tools/gen.py -s "Your Theme Name"`.

 #### Have an iTerm theme?

 1. Get your theme's`.itermcolors` file.